limccn/Cocoa-Charts/README.md

         WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
         See the License for the specific language governing permissions and limitations under the License.

+## Donation
+If you like Cocoa-Charts feel free to support Cocoa-Charts.
+By making donation you invest in the project's future, helping it to be compatible with latest Android versions and to have less bugs and more features.